 Fisherman caught two massive sharks off a beach on the north west coast of Western Australia.

-Jethro Bonnichta and Josh Butterworth reeled in what appears to be an approximately 13 ft tiger shark and a 13-foot-six-inch long hammerhead in the waters north of Carnarvon.
+Jethro Bonnichta and Josh Butterworth reeled in what appears to be an approximately 13-foot tiger shark and a 13-foot-six-inch long hammerhead in the waters north of Carnarvon.

 The two shared their photos with Rogue Offshore Facebook.